vivekkairi/run-gemini-cli/README.md

 # run-gemini-cli

-This action invokes the Gemini CLI.
-Use this to automate software development tasks within your GitHub repositories with [Gemini CLI].

-You can interact with Gemini by mentioning it in pull request comments and issues to perform tasks like code generation, analysis, and modification.
+`run-gemini-cli` is a GitHub Action that integrates [Gemini] AI into your development workflow via the [Gemini CLI].
+You can use it to perform GitHub pull request reviews, triage issues, perform code analysis and modification, and more using [Gemini] conversationally (e.g., `@gemini-cli /review`) directly inside your GitHub repositories.

 **This is not an officially supported Google product, and it is not covered by a Google Cloud support contract.
 To report bugs or request features in a Google